ste-dtst/nmpde-project/README.md

 My code is yet to be set up in the context of this deal.II template.
 At the moment, the main program is in the file `source/project.cc` and can work by itself with a custom CMakeLists.txt file, which I substituted to the original one of this template (it has been moved to the directory `other_files`).

-In the `output` directory you can find the output of the program and an animation generated with it.

 **Possible ToDo list and some questions**